GatoY/YOLOv3-pytorch-deepsort-iOS-Django/readme.md

-# Multi Object Detection, Tracking and Counting with iOS
+# Multiple Objects Detection, Tracking and Counting based on YOLOv3(Pytorch), Deep SORT, Django and iOS.

 ## About